-There are many issues that cause significant roadblocks once a product reaches its testing phase.
+Many issues cause significant roadblocks once a product reaches its testing phase.
 This results in frustration, revisions, additional usability testing, and a great deal of backtracking.
-In order to avoid this, it's essential to work to prevent common usability issues before they happen, and that starts in the design stage.
+To avoid this, it's essential to work to prevent common usability issues before they happen, which starts in the design stage.

-In this article, we've outlined five major usability issues that we've noticed and discuss how they can be avoided.
-Keep reading to find out what they are and integrate them into your own product development process.
+This article outlines five major usability issues that we've noticed and discussed how they can be avoided.
+Please keep reading to find out what they are and integrate them into your own product development process.

 Whether you're considering the usability of a website, an app, or another platform altogether, one of the most important considerations to keep in mind is the ease of navigation.
 At the end of the day, if users cannot find what they're looking for (and fast), they'll quickly lose interest and move on to something else.

 In the world of user experience (UX) design, there's something known as the 3-click rule.
-The 3-click rule establishes that if visitors to your website or app are not able to find what they're looking for within three clicks, they'll likely get annoyed, impatient, and ultimately navigate away.
-Although there's some debate as to the accuracy of this rule in 2021, it still provides some valuable insights for user-focused design.
+The 3-click rule establishes that if visitors to your website or app cannot find what they're looking for within three clicks, they'll likely get annoyed, impatient, and ultimately navigate away.
+Although there's some debate about the accuracy of this rule in 2021, it still provides some valuable insights for user-focused design.

-Whatever information your platform is presenting, you need to make sure that visitors can easily find what they're looking for.
+Whatever information your platform is presenting, you need to ensure visitors can easily find what they're looking for.
 They might not necessarily have to find it in three clicks, but there should be a clear and straightforward way to get there.

-Some steps you can take to ensure easy navigation is having clear clickable buttons and links, obvious directions, and well-defined tabs.
+You can take steps to ensure easy navigation by having clear clickable buttons and links, obvious directions, and well-defined tabs.
 It's also advisable to ensure that you have a search function that works well.
 Determine the main things your users will be looking for, and make it easy for them to figure out how to get there.